Christoffer Sundby

 He received a gold medal in the Europe class at the 1997 world championships.

 He competed at the 2000 Summer Olympics in Sydney together with Vegard Arnhoff, where they finished thirteenth in the 49er class.
 At the 2004 Summer Olympics in Athens he competed together with Frode Bovim, finishing fourth in the 49er class.

+As of 2024, Sundby is the CEO of Spenn, a currency for loyalty programs.
+The company is owned by Strawberry and Norwegian.